 #3.
 At least 25 people died building the bridge

-The first death on the job occurred before construction of the Brooklyn Bridge even began.
-To make matters worse, the first death was arguably the most catastrophic because it took the life of the most important person on the job, the head engineer John Roebling.
+The first death on the job occurred before construction of the Brooklyn Bridge even began, and it was arguably the most catastrophic death of all because it took the life of the head engineer, John Roebling.

-It’s hard to pinpoint exactly how many folks die building the bridge, but what is known is that many suffered lingering life-long illnesses as a result of their working on the project.
+It’s hard to know exactly how many folks died while building the bridge, but many suffered lingering life-long illnesses as a result of working on the project.

 #4.
-The family responsible for the bridge was ill-fated
+The family that built the bridge was cursed

-As I mentioned earlier, John Roebling died before construction began and his son, Washington, took over as chief engineer.
-If we chalked this up to good old-fashioned nepotism we probably wouldn’t be wrong — but Washington was the most suitable person to take over since he worked closely with his father on the design of the bridge.
+As I mentioned earlier, John Roebling died before construction began so his son, Washington, took over as chief engineer.
+You can chalk it up to good old-fashioned nepotism, and you (probably) wouldn’t be wrong.
+But, Washington was the most suitable person to take over because he worked closely with his father on the design of the bridge.

 But here’s where things get tricky.
-Shortly after taking over Washington sustained a debilitating illness that removed him from the project.
-To better understand the ailment it’s important to understand a key detail in bridge engineering (getting technical, aren’t we).
+Shortly after taking over, Washington sustained a debilitating illness that forced him off the project.
+To better understand what caused his health condition, it’s important to understand a key detail in bridge engineering (getting technical, aren’t we?).

-Working inside the caisson was dangerous and taxing, but essential nonetheless.
-The most dangerous part of working in the caisson lends itself to being one of the most interesting facts about the Brooklyn Bridge — decompression sickness, better known as the bends.
+Working inside the caisson was dangerous because of decompression sickness, better known as the bends.
 The bends is a debilitating condition that causes nitrogen bubbles to form in the bloodstream when divers come to the surface too quickly.

 Interested in learning about how the Brooklyn Bridge was constructed?
 Good on you!
 Here’s the definitive guide on the Brooklyn Bridge.
 Seriously, it’s the only resource you’ll ever need.

-History books remember her kindly and she is often referred to as a pioneer of her time due to her tireless dedication and significant contributions to the Brooklyn Bridge.
-When the bridge was completed, Emily Roebling earned a law degree from New York University and became a proponent of gender equality.
+History books remember her kindly.
+She’s referred to as a pioneer due to her tireless dedication and significant contributions to the building of the Brooklyn Bridge.
+When the bridge was completed, Emily Roebling earned a law degree from New York University and became a advocate for gender equality.

 “I thought I would succumb, but I had a strong tower to lean upon, my wife, a women of infinite tact and wisest counsel”.Washington Roebling when asked about his sickness.